stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 - [x] You need 2 p elements with Kitty Ipsum text.
 - [x] Make sure each of your p elements has a closing tag.
 - [x] Your p element should contain the first few words of the provided additional kitty ipsum text.
-- [x] The first p element should have the class red-text.
+- [x] The first p element should have the class `red-text`.
 - [x] Do not add a class attribute to the second p element.
-- [x] Between the style tags, give the p elements font-size of 16px.
+- [x] Between the style tags, give the p elements `font-size` of 16px.
 Browser and Text zoom should be at 100%.

 ```
 <style>